masives/sanity-to-wordpress/readme.md

    ```
    node index --url https://your-site-url
    ```
-2. Import each chunk to sanity
+2. Import each chunk to Sanity

-   This script must be ran from your sanity folder ie. the one containing sanity.json!
+   This script must be ran from your Sanity folder ie. the one containing sanity.json!

    ```
    sanity dataset import ROUTE-TO-FILE DATABASE-NAME